-Since the system $h=0$ has the trivial solution $y=0$, by the previous discussion, we know that the system $h=0$ has at least $l+1$ real solutions.
-In particular, if $\Delta$ is a $\mu$-submaximal synchrony subspace of $N$ with order $l = 2^m-1$, then we know that there is no other solution of the system $h=0$.
-Thus there exists no bifurcation branch of $f^N$ outside the synchrony subspaces $\Delta_1,\ldots,\Delta_l$, proving so the following result.

-\begin{thm} Let $N$ be a network, $\mu$ an eigenfunction of $N$, $\Delta$ a synchrony subspace of $N$, which is $\mu$-semisimple with multiplicity $m$ and $\mu$-submaximal with order $2^m-1$, and $f\in\mathcal{V}_{\mu}(N)$ generic.
-Suppose that the bifurcation problem on each $\mu$-maximal synchrony subspace of $N$ contained in $\Delta$ is $2$-determined and Assumptions~\ref{asps:LSred2} hold.
-Then there is no bifurcation branch of $f^N$ with synchrony $\Delta$ and outside the $\mu$-maximal synchrony spaces. \end{thm}

-Assumptions~\ref{asps:LSred2} depend on the second derivatives of the function $g$ at the origin which in their turn depend on the second derivatives of the function $f$ at the origin and the vectors $v_1,\dots,v_m,v_1^*,\dots,v_m^*$.
-In the following, we give conditions for Assumptions~\ref{asps:LSred2} to hold when the vectors $v_1,\dots,v_m$ belong to the $\mu$-maximal synchrony subspace of $N$.
-First, we make an observation about the number of polydiagonal subspaces with dimension $2$.
+From B\'ezout's Theorem \cite[Section 10.5]{BCSS98} and Assumption~\ref{asps:LSred2}.2, the system has at most $2^m$ solutions as the polynomials $h_1,\dots,h_m$ are homogeneous of degree $2$.
+Counting the solutions $\tilde{y}^1, \dots, \tilde{y}^{2^m -1}$ together with the trivial solution $\tilde{y}=0$, there are $2^m$ solutions of $h(x_1,\dots,x_m,1)=0$.
+So there is no more solutions of $h(x_1,\dots,x_m,1)=0$ and there are exactly the $2^m -1$ bifurcation branches.
+Thus the $\mu$-submaximal synchrony subspace does not support a bifurcation branch. \end{proof}

 \begin{rem} Note that the valency eigenvalue of a network with $n$ cells has multiplicity $n$ if and only if every cell of the network is isolated from the others.
 Thus any network eigenvalue of a connected network with $n$ cells has multiplicity less or equal than $n-1$.
-Moreover, $\R^n$ has $2^{n-1}-1$ polydiagonal subspaces with dimension $2$.
-Note that each polydiagonal subspace with dimension $2$ defines a partition of the set $\{ 1,\ldots,n\}$ into two complementary subsets and the number of subsets of $\{1,\dots,n\}$ is equal to $2^n$. $\Diamond$ \end{rem}
+Moreover, $\R^n$ has $2^{n-1}-1$ polydiagonal subspaces with dimension $2$ since each polydiagonal subspace with dimension $2$ defines a partition of the set $\{ 1,\ldots,n\}$ into two complementary subsets.
+Thus there are at most $2^{n-1}-1$ synchrony subspaces with dimension $2$. $\Diamond$ \end{rem}

 \begin{rem} In Theorem~\ref{thm:LSred2}, we assume that the bifurcation condition is given by a semisimple network eigenvalue $\mu$ with multiplicity $m$ and the submaximal subspace has order $2^m-1$.
 From the previous remark, we see that this condition is not expected to occur frequently for coupled cell systems.
 Nevertheless, we show in the three-cell networks steady-state bifurcations classification done in the following two sections that there is one network for which the bifurcation condition assumed in Theorem~\ref{thm:LSred2} holds.
 Namely, network $C_1 \& D_1$ in Table~\ref{tab:C3L12.tex} has the eigenvalue $f_0$ with multiplicity $2$, the network phase space $\R^3$ is $f_0$-submaximal with order $3$ (see Figure~\ref{lat:C2L3s}) and Theorem~\ref{thm:LSred2} holds. $\Diamond$ \end{rem}

 We see now that Assumptions~\ref{asps:LSred2} depend solely on the network structure.
 More precisely, the dependence is on the second derivatives of the function $g$ at the origin, which in their turn are computed using only the second derivatives of the function $f$ at the origin, and the vectors $v_1,\dots,v_m,v_1^*,\dots,v_m^*$.
 In order to calculate the second derivatives of $g$ and $h$ at the origin, we use the formulas provided in \cite[Chapter I, Section 3; Chapter VII]{GS85}.